fscorrupt/awesome-stars/README.md

 - [autobrr/dashbrr](https://github.com/autobrr/dashbrr) - A sleek, modern dashboard for monitoring and managing your media stack services.
 - [go-gitea/gitea](https://github.com/go-gitea/gitea) - Git with a cup of tea!
 Painless self-hosted all-in-one software development service, including Git hosting, code review, team collaboration, package registry and CI/CD
 - [sirrobot01/decypharr](https://github.com/sirrobot01/decypharr) - Media gateway for Debrid & Usenet.
-- [apache/casbin-gateway](https://github.com/apache/casbin-gateway) - Casbin AI & MCP security gateway for HTTP, online demo: https://door.caswaf.com
+- [apache/casbin-gateway](https://github.com/apache/casbin-gateway) - See what every AI coding agent on your machine is doing, and whether the API behind it is the one you paid for.
+Claude Code, Codex, Cursor, Gemini CLI and more: one endpoint for 44 model vendors, A–F
 - [autobrr/omegabrr](https://github.com/autobrr/omegabrr) - Omegabrr transforms monitored shows, movies, books and music from arrs into autobrr filters.
 It also supports adding titles from custom lists to autobrr filters.
 - [5rahim/seanime](https://github.com/5rahim/seanime) - Open-source media server with a web interface and desktop app for anime and manga.
 - [simulot/immich-go](https://github.com/simulot/immich-go) - An alternative to the immich-CLI command that doesn't depend on nodejs installation.
 It tries its best for importing google photos takeout archives.